 - If you are a continuing student and you discontinue from a major semester (fall or winter) it will count as a leave of absence.
 Students are allowed one major semester of leave of absence per academic year.

 - You will be required to enroll in the next major semester following your leave of absence in order to keep your student status.
 Read through the OneStop Leave of Absence checklist for more information.

-- If you have a mission call during a semester and need to discontinue from that semester you should submit the mission deferment form before the end of semester from which you discontinued.
+- If you need to discontinue from a semester and you have a mission call you should submit the mission deferment form before the end of the semester from which you discontinued.